 To make medical decisions on behalf of his or her student, the individual would need a Medical or Health Care POA.
 This person is then able to make medical decisions for his or her student in the event that the student is unable to do so.
 For example, the student is in a car accident and cannot make decisions about treatment.

-Should a student give an individual POA or Medical POA this document should be kept with this person and on the student.
-The CSU Health Network can scan a Medical POA into a student’s medical records for reference.
-If the student is being seen at a local hospital or different health care facility, this information would need to be provided directly to that facility.
+If a student has legally designated an individual POA or Medical POA, this document should be kept with the designated POA and with the student.
+CSU Health Network can scan a Medical POA into a student’s electronic health record for reference.
+If the student is being seen at a local hospital or different health care facility, this information would need to be provided directly to that facility by the student or designated POA.

-Laws vary by state, and the CSU Health Network would recommend consulting an attorney to discuss your needs and state requirements.
+Laws vary by state, and CSU Health Network would recommend consulting an attorney to discuss your needs and state requirements.
+Enrolled, fee-paying students can access free legal services through CSU Student Legal Services.